koelslaw/documentation/topics/rocknsm2-3-0/rocknsm-Node-Deploy.md

 ___

-1. Create the following directory.
+-  Create the following directory.
 This will give the deployment script to put the dashboards and scripts.

   ```
   sudo mkdir -p /srv/rocknsm/support
   ```

-1. Deploy against the config file you just created.
-So if you used the config file for the sensor lets deploy that.
+- Deploy against the config file you just created.
+So if you used the config file for the sensor, let's deploy that.

   ```
   sudo ansible-playbooks -l rock /opt/rocknsm/rock/playbooks/deploy-rock.yml
   ```

-  It should complete with **no** errors
+  It should complete with **no** errors.

-1. Adjust the config file `/etc/rocknsm/config.yml` so that data tier can be deployed
+- Adjust the config file `/etc/rocknsm/config.yml` so that data tier can be deployed
   ```
   sudo vi /etc/rocknsm.config.yml
   ```
-1. Copy one of the generated config files to use as the base for your data deployment.
+- Copy one of the generated config files to use as the base for your data deployment.
 My recommendation is es1.[state].cmat.lan

   ```
   sudo scp admin@es1.[state].cmat.lan:/etc/rocknsm/config.yml /etc/rocknsm/config.yml
   ```

-1. Deploy against the config file you just created.
-So if you used the config file for the sensor lets deploy that.
+- Deploy against the config file you just created.
+So if you used the config file for the sensor, let us deploy that.

   ```
   sudo ansible-playbooks -l rock /opt/rocknsm/rock/playbooks/deploy-rock.yml
   ```

-  It should complete with **no** errors
+  It should complete with **no** errors.

-1. Open the following ports on the firewall for the elastic machines
+- Open the following ports on the firewall for the elastic machines

   - 9300 TCP - Node coordination (I am sure elastic has abetter name for this)
   - 9200 TCP - Elasticsearch